John Bonham-Carter (1788–1838)

 John Bonham-Carter (22 September 1788 – 17 February 1838) was a British politician and barrister.

 Early life

-John was born on 22 September 1788 into the "Whig oligarchy which dominated the corporation of Portsmouth."
-He was the son of Dorothy Cuthbert and Sir John Carter (1741–1808), who served as Mayor of Portsmouth.
-His paternal grandfather was the merchant John Carter and his maternal grandfather was George Cuthbert of Portsmouth.
+John Carter was born on 22 September 1788 into the "Whig oligarchy which dominated the corporation of Portsmouth."
+He was the son of Sir John Carter (1741–1808), who served nine times as Mayor of Portsmouth, and his wife Dorothy Cuthbert.
+His paternal grandfather was the merchant John Carter, and his maternal grandfather was George Cuthbert of Portsmouth.

-He was educated at Miss Whishaw and Mr. Forester's schools in Portsmouth followed by the Unitarian Academy in Cheshunt, Hertfordshire in 1800, then at Higham Hill in Walthamstow, Essex in 1801.
+He was educated at Miss Whishaw and Mr. Forester's schools in Portsmouth, then in 1800 joined the Unitarian Academy in Cheshunt, Hertfordshire, and from 1801 was taught at Higham Hill in Walthamstow, Essex.
 He graduated from Trinity College, Cambridge in 1806.

 In 1827, he changed his name to Bonham-Carter to inherit the estate of his cousin Thomas Bonham.

 Career

 Bonham-Carter was a Justice of Peace and Deputy Lieutenant.
 He was High Sheriff of Hampshire in 1829 and Whig Member of Parliament (MP) for Portsmouth from 1816 to 1838.